 - Vendor reviews

-Infostealer marketplaces typically display intelligence that includes the domains that were compromised with each individual infostealer.
-Infostealers can cause significant damage to an organization, with a single infection capable of affecting a broad range of applications and systems.
+Infostealer marketplaces typically display intelligence that includes the domains compromised with each individual infostealer.
+Infostealers can cause significant damage to an organization, with a single infection affecting a broad range of applications and systems.
 Infostealer marketplaces should be prioritized and scraped for relevant information pertaining to your organization.

-Learn how Fortra helps organizations gain visibility into threats on the dark web.
+Learn how Fortra helps organizations gain visibility into dark web threats.